 VA loans

 You may qualify for a VA loan if you’re a service member, veteran, or surviving spouse.
-These mortgages are backed by the U.S. Department of Veterans Affairs and have no down payment or mortgage insurance requirement.
+These mortgages are backed by the U.S. Department of Veterans Affairs and have no down payment or mortgage insurance requirement (a one-time VA funding fee is paid instead of mortgage insurance).

-You’ll still need to pay closing costs plus a funding fee that’s equal to 1.4% to 3.6% of the loan amount, but you can choose to roll the fee into the home loan.
+You’ll still need to pay closing costs plus the funding fee, which is 1.25% to 3.3% of the loan amount, depending on your down payment amount and whether you've used a VA loan before.
+But you can choose to roll the fee into the home loan.

 USDA loans